NTriKhang/SudokuWebNetFramework/README.md

 Set up db:
   - In sqlserver create a db name SudokuServer and run migration cmd for init db.
-  - Create a hangfire db dynamically.
+  - Create a hangfire db manually.
   - Remember to change connectionString before run migration cmd 😊